Masterpieces, Finborough Theatre

 But although Masterpieces is very strong thematically, making links between sexist jokes and snuff movies, it is weaker when it comes to character: I’m not convinced that, for all the liveliness of the dialogues, the women are much more than types, and the men are very thinly characterized.
 While this justly expresses Daniels’s anger, it doesn’t make for a really compelling play.
 On the other hand, there is undoubted power in Rowena’s journey from compliant wife to angry woman, even if the plot depends on her having watched not just a porn movie but a snuff movie (a type of film which has never been proven to exist and is probably an urban myth).

 Of course, there are plenty of good moments, most of which are well directed in Melissa Dunne’s interesting revival: I liked the opening monologues when the porn merchants justify their trade; the scene with the awful psychiatrist; the dialogues between Rowena and Hilary, when class becomes a strong issue; and Jennifer’s final anger with Clive.
 And it’s hard to deny Daniels’s central argument that patriarchy is a complete system, which covers everything from humour that belittles women to the violent porn that exploits them.
-With its exciting soundtrack that evokes the 1980s, the play is now also a reminder of the militant 1980s, when the Women Against Violence Against Women group organized the high-impact Reclaim the Night marches.
+With its exciting soundtrack that evokes the 1980s, the play is now also a reminder of that militant decade, when the Women Against Violence Against Women group organized the high-impact Reclaim the Night marches.

 On a set, designed by Verity Quinn, whose plastic sheeting and porn-mag covers evoke the Soho sex shops of yesteryear, the cast double and treble, as they did in the original production, with only the excellent Olivia Darnley remaining one character, Rowena, throughout.
 There is very good work by Tessie Orange-Turner as Yvonne and Hilary and Sophie Doherty as Jennifer, the policewoman and a parent.
 The men — Nicholas Cass-Beggs, Edward Killingback and Rob Ostiere — offer support.
 While the play still works on stage, it also suggests how much has changed, or not, since the 1980s.
 Porn has become increasing domesticated and available, while middle-class manners have become increasingly reformed.
 If many men are still sexist, maybe they have just learnt to hide it better.